rishabhds94/AB-Test-Marketing-Promotions/README.md

 ### P-Value
 P-value measures the probability that the results would occur by random chance.
 Therefore the smaller the p-value is, the more statistically significant difference there will be between the two groups

+## Comparing Promotion 1 vs Promotion 2 in an A/B Test
+t-value = 6.42752867090748
+p-value = 4.2903687179871785e-10
+## Analysis of P and t-values
+Our P-Value is close to 0 which suggests that there is good evidence to REJECT the Null Hypothesis.
+Meaning the there is a statistical difference between the two groups.
+Our threshold rejectings the Null is usually less than 0.05.

+Our t-test shows that the marketing performances for these two groups are significantly different and that promotion group 1 outperforms promotion group 2

+## Comparing Promotion 1 vs Promotion 3 in an A/B Test
+t-value = 1.5560224307758634
+p-value = 0.12059147742229478
+## Analysis of P and t-values
+We note that the average sales from promotion group 1 (58.1) is higher than those from promotion group 2 (55.36).

+But, running a t-test between these two groups, gives us a t-value of 1.556 and a p-value of 0.121.

+The computed p-value is a lot higher than 0.05, past the threshold for statistical significance.